krischerven/scarlatti/README.md

-# Scarlatti: A modern, powerful music player for Linux
+# Scarlatti: A modern, powerful music player for Linux (and WSL)

 ![Scarlatti screenshot](./img/Screenshot_2024-08-24_01-57-42.png)